-My research line is focused towards the integral study of the variation of characters in an interspecific and intraspecific level, simultaneously considering different ecological (at different analytic level) and historical (phylogeny) aspects.
-Using different species as models, I inquire the processes and mechanisms that would show differences between populations.
-To infer processes at a proximal scale I use traditional morphometric and geometric tools, of quantitative genetics (common garden experiments), fieldwork and different DNA sequencing technics.
-To infer historical processes, I use mitochondrial and nuclear genes applying methods such as phylogeographic, phylogenetic and comparative methods.
-As an emergent research line, I’ve put my interest in conservation genetics, emphasizing on the genetic and evolutionary components of the different linage and their relationship with landscape genetics.
+Our research line is focused towards the integral study of the variation of characters in an interspecific and intraspecific level, simultaneously considering different ecological (at different analytic level) and historical (phylogeny) aspects.
+Using different species as models, we inquire the processes and mechanisms that would show differences between populations.
+To infer processes at a proximal scale we use traditional morphometric and geometric tools, of quantitative genetics (common garden experiments), fieldwork and different DNA sequencing technics.
+To infer historical processes, we use mitochondrial and nuclear genes applying methods such as phylogeographic, phylogenetic and comparative methods.
+As an emergent research line, we’ve put our interest in conservation genetics, emphasizing on the genetic and evolutionary components of the different linage and their relationship with landscape genetics.

 The Chilean Society of Evolution is organising a course titled “Phylogenetic Approaches to Biodiversity II” dictated by Dra.
 Samantha Price from University of California, Davis.
 The course will take place at the Facultad de Ecología y Recursos Naturales, Universidad Andrés Bello, República 440, Santiago from the 2nd to 4th of November, 2016.
 To apply please send your CV and an intention letter before the 21st […]